shoaibsufi/2014-01-14-manchester/shell/README.md

 forward and b to go backwards.
 When you are done reading, just hit `q` to exit.

+Note if you are using Git Bash on Windows this does not have man but people have hosted the man pages at various sites which is useful for people on any platform e.g www.linuxmanpages.com

 Programs that are run from the shell can get extremely complicated.
 To see an example, open up the manual page for the `find` program, which we will use later this session.
 No one can possibly learn all of